 VPI provides children who have been injured by violent means and their families with intensive case management, trauma-informed mental health services, and connections to community resources.

 - Violence Intervention Program (VIP)

 - For which children?
-Regardless of their role in the violence, assault-injured youth ages 8 to 19 who are treated in the CHOP ED or Trauma Unit
+Assault-injured youth ages 8 to 19 who are treated in the CHOP ED or Trauma Unit, and their families

 In addition to these Signature Programs of VPI, there are many more programs at CHOP that are working to reduce the potential for and the impact of violence on children and youth.
 Read about these programs.